Civil Rights Attorney's Fees Award Act of 1976

 The Civil Rights Attorney's Fees Award Act of 1976 is a law of the United States codified in 42 U.S.C. § 1988(b).
-It is often referred to as "Section 1988."
-It allows a Federal court to award reasonable attorney's fees to a prevailing party in certain civil rights cases.
+Often referred to as "Section 1988," this law allows a federal court to award reasonable attorney's fees to a prevailing party in certain civil rights cases.
 The Act was designed to create an enforcement mechanism for the nation's civil rights laws without creating an enforcement bureaucracy, because the prospect of being awarded attorneys' fees is thought to incentivize attorneys to bring civil rights cases on behalf of plaintiffs.